Sr Annette’s portfolio career in education and social justicePrint

 The committee, established to oversee the development of policies, principles and procedures in responding to Church-related abuse complaints, was wound up when the Church set up Catholic Professional Standards Ltd in response to the report from the Royal Commission into Institutional Responses to Child Sexual Abuse.

-Now, she sits on the board of the Garvan Institute of Medical Research, and on that of St Columba’s College in Essendon.
-Sr Annette is also Chair of the Jesuit Refugee Service, a position which she has held since 2015, after joining the board in 2012.
+Now, she sits on the board of the Garvan Institute of Medical Research and Sr Annette is also Chair of the Jesuit Refugee Service, a position which she has held since 2015, after joining the board in 2012.

 In the forefront of leadership in education and social justice since she was professed in 1962, Sr Annette is also a Trustee of the University of Notre Dame Australia.

-That’s rather a lot to do, with a lot of air miles as a consequence, but although Sr Annette is in her mid-70s now, she has clearly no intention of abandoning her efforts.
+That’s rather a lot to do, with a lot of air miles as a consequence, but although Sr Annette is in her late-70s now, she has clearly no intention of abandoning her efforts.

 But to start at the beginning of this impressive portfolios of ministries.
 Sr Annette was a “school” Sister of Charity, as opposed to the other strand, which placed young Sisters in the nursing stream.
 Her first assignment was in 1963, as a Junior Secondary teacher, at St Mary’s Liverpool, then in 1964 at St Vincent’s College, Potts Point.
 She then went to the University of New South Wales to the end of 1967, completing a Bachelor of Science degree.
 “It was thought that UNSW was better for teachers,” she said.
 Science was her original metier – she loved chemistry, and what are now called the STEM area was a rewarding field for her.

-That was a particularly happy time for Sr Annette, because there were a number of other religious studying – including Jospehites, OLSH Sisters, and De La Sallians like Br Bill Firman (now working with Solidarity with South Sudan – where Sr Annette went decades later to help teach the teachers) there at the same time.
+That was a particularly happy time for Sr Annette, because there were a number of other religious studying – including Jospehites, OLSH Sisters, and De La Sallians like Br Bill Firman (who, until recently worked with Solidarity with South Sudan – where Sr Annette went decades later to help teach the teachers) there at the same time.
 “Because we were all teachers, we knew how to play the game.
 We all helped each other out when necessary.
 We took the syllabus, and prepared notes on different sections of it.
 We all had a similar background and we all did well.”

 Sr Annette had commenced her teaching ministry around the same time as the Wyndham Education Scheme was put into effect in NSW.
 It changed not only what was taught and how, but also who taught.
 In her early years of teaching in NSW teachers did not need to be certified.
 That meant anyone could teach?
 “That meant anyone did teach,” Sr Annette replied, who completed a Dip.
 Ed following her science degree.